 With over 2.8 billion monthly active users, Facebook is the largest social media network in the world.
 It could also be the most valuable platform for marketing your law firm.
 We’ve spoken previously about the benefits of Facebook advertising for law firms, and about how to decide whether Facebook advertising is right for your practice.

 But once you’ve decided to advertise your firm using Facebook, where do you start?

-How do you create your first Facebook advertising campaign?
-How do you deliver it to the right people, in the right way, while keeping your marketing efforts under-budget?
+How do you create your first Facebook ad for your law firm?
+How do you deliver it to the right people, in the right way, while keeping your marketing efforts under budget?

 It’s easier than you might think.
 We’ll walk you through the steps below.

 Your first step towards creating your first Facebook advertising for your law firm starts outside of Facebook.
 You’ll need to link to something compelling to entice Facebook users to click your ad.